tonyelhabr/bdb2021/README.md

 not significant, except for perhaps that man-to-man coverage on the targeted receiver is more likely to result in higher EPA (good for the offense) given that the pass is completed.
-The implications of a traditional machine learning approach agree with the causal findings.
+The implications of a traditional predictive approach agree with the causal findings.
 Finally, despite the generally insignificant relationships between EPA and the two treatments, the individual descriptive results (for both offensive and defensive players) derived from identifying pick routes and defensive coverage seemed to agree with anecdotal knowledge.

 [1] As discussed later, I refer to individual coverage of the targeted receiver as “non-man” if the assigned defender for a given receiver at